 The rules of interpretation contained in the Customs Tariff Act provide guidance regarding the approach to be followed for reading and interpreting tariff entries.
 These rules are merely summarized and listed below for convenience, whereas a detailed study of the rules is advised from commentaries and value-added updated tariff publications.
-Please refer to Customs Tariff Act for full set of Rules of Interpretation.
+Refer Customs Tariff Act for full text of the Rules of Interpretation.

-- Rule 1: headings are for reference only and do not have statutory force for classification: - Rule 2(a): reference to an article in an entry includes that article in CKD-SKD condition: - Rule 2(b): reference to articles in an entry includes mixtures or combination; - Rule 3(a): where alternate classification available, specific description to be preferred; - Rule 3(b): rely on the material that gives essential character to the article; - Rule 3(c): apply that which appears later in the tariff as later-is-better; - Rule 4: examine the function performed that is found in other akin goods; - Rule 5: cases-packaging are to be classified with the primary article; - Rule 6: when more than one entry is available, compare only if they are at same level.
+- > Rule 1: Headings are for reference only and do not have statutory force for classification: - Rule 2(a): Reference to an article in an entry includes articles in CKD-SKD condition: - Rule 2(b): Reference to articles in an entry includes mixtures or combination; - Rule 3(a): Where alternate classification available, specific description to be preferred;

+- > Rule 3(b): Rely on the material that gives essential character to the article; - > Rule 3(c): Apply that which appears later in the tariff as later-is-better; - > Rule 4: Examine the function performed that is found in other akin goods; - > Rule 5: Cases-packaging are to be classified with the primary article; - > Rule 6: When more than one entry is available, compare only if they are at same level